 These are their stories.

-Zavion Herron is a senior at Riley High School.
-He completed an internship with The University of Notre Dame Center for Civic Innovation.
+Zavion Herron is a junior at Riley High School.
+He completed an internship with the University of Notre Dame Center for Civic Innovation.

-Indiana INTERNnet: Congrats on winning High School Intern of the Year at our 2020 IMPACT Awards!
-Now that your internship is over, what are you up to these days?
+Indiana INTERNnet: Congratulations on winning High School Intern of the Year at our 2020 IMPACT Awards!
+Now that your internship is over, what are you up to?

 Zavion Herron: I am just getting through high school, juggling the many things that are in my life now.
-The new and expansive career brought from the internship, my after-school activities like Science Olympiad and the Riley High School game club which I am a co-president of along with my friend Parker Dabney, etc.
+The new and expansive career brought from the internship, my after-school activities like Science Olympiad and the Riley High School game club I’m co-president of along with my friend Parker Dabney, etc.

 Indiana INTERNnet’s 14th Annual IMPACT Awards Luncheon will take place on February 18 at the Ritz Charles Ballrooms in Carmel.
 It will focus on celebrating internship excellence – featuring interviews with interns, employers and career development professionals about their best practices.
 The event will also be a celebration of 10,000 filled internships through our web site!